A Song For My Brother...

 Branzburg, drums (on Alex's Right)...

-To Arkady, coming of Duke to USSR was HUGE!...
+To Arkady, coming of Duke Ellington to USSR

 8/15/1971...?), where his concerts